 Following a great deal of work in association with other not-for-profit publishers, libraries and funding organisations, we decided that Read & Publish (R&P) agreements offered a great way forward for all.

 We launched our Read & Publish (R&P) Open Access initiative in November 2019.
 We were proud to be one of the first not-for-profit publishers to do so and we have been absolutely delighted by the response from librarians, library consortia and authors.

 R&P agreements remove the barriers to reading and publishing articles.
 They enable biologists to share their work widely without having to pay article processing charges (APCs), and to access all our subscription journals and their backfiles.
 They also support institutions and researchers working to comply with Plan S and funder mandates.

 Our R&P agreements are cost-neutral and therefore represent excellent value for money for institutions.
 For the current subscription fee plus the average of the last three years’ APCs (if any), corresponding authors can publish an uncapped number of research articles in our hybrid subscription journals.
 They also benefit from unlimited access to our subscription journals and their archives dating back to 1853.

 By securing a baseline of income, R&P agreements will enable us to continue to support and inspire the biological community in the years to come – and this is made possible because librarians are taking steps to repurpose their subscription budgets to financially support sustainable OA publishing.

-This has given us the confidence to be one of the first not-for-profit publishers to commit to the Transformative Journal approach, and we are proud to be the publisher of the first journals to be awarded Transformative Journal status by Plan S and also that they all exceeded their OA growth targets in 2021.
+This gave us the confidence to be one of the first not-for-profit publishers to commit to the Transformative Journal approach.
+We are proud to be the publisher of the first journals to be afforded Transformative Journal status by Plan S and also that they all exceeded their OA growth targets in 2021.

 And to finish on a personal note, from my perspective as a working scientist, the best news is that, because the University of Oxford now has an R&P agreement with The Company of Biologists, my group can publish in Development, Journal of Cell Science and Journal of Experimental Biology without paying any APCs.